Jetpack-Crow/freesewing-v4/designs/percy/README.md

 # @freesewing/percy

-A FreeSewing pattern that needs a description
+A FreeSewing pattern for fall-front puffy shorts